ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Shipping.UPS/README.md

 });
 ```

-For efficient use of compute resources and clean code, create 1  object and make it available throughout your project using inversion of control dependency injection.
+For efficient use of compute resources and clean code, create 1 UPSCommand object and make it available throughout your project using inversion of control dependency injection.

 ```c#
 services.AddSingleton<IShipMethodCalculator>(upsCommand);